 But not without leaving the festival with a smile on my face.
 The night had been exquisite and the festival that is constantly growing, is one of my favorite ones in Belgium and it is always good to see some Finnish talent internationally.

-Article written by Laureline Tilkin-Franssens
+Text and Photos by Laureline Tilkin-Franssens

 © All other photographs offered by Lokerse Feesten,